jjziets/vastai_analytics_dasboard/README.md

 # Analytics dashboard

+UPDATE!
+Vast  rest API changed and braking this dashboard.

 This is an analytics dashboard for remotely monitoring system information as well as tracking earnings.

 NOTE: This is still a WIP.
 Not everything displayed is working properly and it needs lots of improvements like log rotation etc.